coderxio/dailymed-api/README.md

 1. cd into the `api/` dir and execute `./manage.py migrate` to create a sqlite db.
 2. cd into the `scraper/` dir and run `scrapy crawl json_extract` to populate the db.

+### Django Rest Framework API Usage

+1. cd into the `api/` dir and execute `./manage.py runserver 0.0.0.0:8000` to start the API server
+2. In a web browser, open up `localhost:8000`